Skip to main content

 Intended audience

-Nussknacker provides a drag and drop visual authoring tool (Nussknacker Designer) allowing to define decision algorithms – we call them scenarios – without the need to write code.
-This document is intended for those who will use Nussknacker Designer to configure processing scenarios.
-Nussknacker is a low-code platform; prior knowledge of SQL, JSON and concepts like variables and data types will help master authoring of the data processing scenarios in Nussknacker.
+Nussknacker provides a drag and drop visual authoring tool (Nussknacker Designer).
+This tool allows the user to define decision algorithms – we call them scenarios – without the need to write code.
+This document is intended for those who will use Nussknacker Designer to configure the logic used to process data using Nussknacker scenarios.
+Nussknacker is a low-code platform; prior knowledge of SQL, JSON and familiarity with concepts like variables and data types will help master data processing with Nussknacker.

 Please try the Demo to quickly understand how to move around Nussknacker Designer, create a simple scenario and see SpEL in action.